© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Round cairn 680m ENE of Dalefoot is a scheduled monument protected by Historic England under reference 1007366.
 View the official record →

-Round cairn 680m ENE of Dalefoot is a Bronze Age funerary monument located in Westmorland.
+Round cairn 680m ENE of Dalefoot is a Bronze Age burial monument located in Westmorland in the Lake District region of northern England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1007366.

 Round cairn 680m ENE of Dalefoot is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1007366.